ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 npm install --save @ckeditor/ckeditor5-build-inline
 ```

-then import it directly into your code with `require( '@ckeditor/ckeditor5-build-inline' )`.
+Then bundle it together with your app.

 Call the {@link module:editor-inline/inlineeditor~InlineEditor#create `InlineEditor.create()`} method.